-In this video, we use movement, touch, consciousness, and dialogue to explore basic embryological, developmental, anatomical, perceptual, and psychophysical processes stored in our tissues and nervous system as they relate to our experience of self and other.
+In this course, we use movement, touch, consciousness, and dialogue to explore basic embryological, developmental, anatomical, perceptual, and psychophysical processes stored in our tissues and nervous system as they relate to our experience of self and other.

 No prior experience with the Body-Mind Centering® approach is necessary.
 Some experience with movement, the body, or consciousness is helpful.
 Come with curiosity and a sense of inquiry about the development of self in relation to other.

-This video was filmed during a 4-day workshop Bonnie taught in Berkeley, California March 2 - 5, 2019.
+Engaging Self and Other through Embodiment was filmed during a 4-day workshop Bonnie taught in Berkeley, California March 2 - 5, 2019.

-11 hours 53 minutes with English Subtitles
+11 hours 53 min.
+English Subtitles